Adaptive Manifold Clustering: Proofs

 for the incomplete beta function \cite{beta-function2}.
 Also, we use the logarithmic convexity of the gamma function.
 For the upper bound we get

 and similarly, we compute the lower bound

 \end{proof}

-For the proof of Lemma \ref{lem_gap_coef} we will use the following two auxiliary Lemmas.
-By $\vol(\cdot )$ we denote the Lebesgue volume on a submanifold of $\mathbb R^D$.
-We will consider different such manifolds and not specify them explicitely, as long as it clear from the context to which manifold we refere.
+For the proof of Proposition \ref{lem_gap_coef} we will use the following two auxiliary Lemmas.
+By \( \vol(\cdot ) \) we denote the Lebesgue volume on a submanifold of \( \mathbb R^D \).
+We will consider different such manifolds and not specify them explicitly, as long as it clear from the context to which manifold we refer.

-\begin{lem} For any $d$-dimensional $C^2$ submanifolds $\mathcal M_1$, $\mathcal M_2\in\mathbb R^D$, a measurable subset $A\subset \mathcal M_1$ and a $C$-Lipschitz function $f:\mathcal M_1\to\mathcal M_2$, we have
+\begin{lem} For any \( d \)-dimensional \( C^2 \) submanifolds \( \mathcal M_1 \), \( \mathcal M_2\in\mathbb R^D \), a measurable subset \( A\subset \mathcal M_1 \) and a \( C \)-Lipschitz function \( f:\mathcal M_1\to\mathcal M_2 \), we have

 \end{lem}